ForwarderFactory/hbc-archive/README.md

     - hbc-src.tar.gz
     - bootmii-src.tar.gz

-# Thanks
+# Credits

-I want to give a huge thanks to:
+- Jacob Nilsson - for finding, editing and dumping most of the channels.

-- nezbednik for finding HackMii Installer 0.4.
+- nezbednik - for finding HackMii Installer 0.4, allowing it and its components to be dumped and preserved.
-- speedie for finding the rest of the channels.
-- Team Twiizers (fail0verflow) for actually writing the software.
-- Vim for saving me *so* much time when writing this readme.
+- fail0verflow - go figure